 Within the quickly-evolving business environment, organisations are proactively seeking resilience and adaptability, while striving for lean, efficient operations.
 In this context, business automation has a lot to offer - streamlining communications and collaboration, reducing costs and boosting productivity.
 But how do you convince your leadership that the advantages of process automation are sufficient enough to make it worth investing in now?

-A strong business case is a document that advises stakeholders how strong an investment a particular initiative will be, how an organisation will reap a return, and how the costs will be justified.
-A well-structured business case for automation, for example, will also demonstrate the project's alignment with your organisation's vision, goals and strategy.
+A strong business case is a document that advises stakeholders on how strong an investment a particular initiative will be, how an organisation will reap a return, and how the costs can be justified.
+A well-structured business case for automation will also demonstrate the project's alignment with your organisation's vision, goals and strategy.

 If you’ve never created a business case before, don’t worry.
-In this post, we have the perfect outline for advantages of process automation business case, so all you need to do is fill it in.
+In this post, we have the perfect template for proving the advantages of process automation to your stakeholders, so all you need to do is fill it in.

 Part 1: Identifying the problem

 The first step is to specify a particular challenge, problem or opportunity.
-Identifying the business need will be the grounds on which your automation project is built upon - so it needs to be a solid foundation - with the ability to drive project progress.
+Identifying the business need will be the grounds on which your automation project is built upon.
+It needs to be a solid foundation with the ability to drive project progress.
 Ensure you articulate the problems or opportunities clearly and align them with your company's overarching goals.

-Here are some of the common challenges business automation can overcome:
+Here are some of the common challenges business process automation can overcome: